AequilibraE/qaequilibrae/docs/source/menus_in_detail/gistools.rst

     :alt: Desire Lines GUI

-After selecting a matrix, the user can choose to un-check the *use all matrices* box and select which matrices they want to use (the list of matrices will only show if the option is un-checked).
+After selecting a matrix, the user can choose to un-check the *use all matrices* box and select which matrix layers/cores they want to use (the list of matrices will only show if the option is un-checked).
 Just make sure to select a *zone/node layer* and *node id* that is compatible with your matrix.